Skip to content

 Semester 1 · 27351 · Bachelor in Economics and Management · 6CP · IT

-The course covers topics related to banking and financial law with reference to domestic and European sources of law, the notion of banking, controls and supervision of banks and financial intermediaries.
+The course covers topics relating to banking and financial law with reference to domestic and European sources of law, the notion of banking, controls and supervision of banks and financial intermediaries.
 For securities law, the course covers topics relating to investment services and activities as well as collective asset management.

 Lecturers: Stefano Lombardo